 Prior to any general anesthesia, pets should not be fed after 10:00pm the night before.
 Do not feed or water the morning of drop off for their procedure.

-- Elective surgeries, such as spaying, neutering, declawing, and tail docking.
+- Elective surgeries, such as spaying, and neutering

 - Orthopedic surgeries, such as patellar luxation repair, knee ligament repair, fracture repair, and amputation.